ryanchynoweth44/AzureMachineLearningWithDatabricks/walkthrough/02_TrainModel.md

-# Train an MNIST Model in Azure Databricks
+# Train a MNIST Model in Azure Databricks
+In this step we will connect to our Azure Machine Learning Workspace and train a machine learning model.
+Since we are using the Azure Machine Learning service we are logging and tracking our experiment in the cloud.

 ## Train Model
 1. Import the required libraries